rgonzaga19/BeaconAutomation3/README.md

 ## Rebuild the application

-There are two packaged outputs:

-- `npm run dist` produces electron-builder output, including an NSIS installer.
-- `BeaconInstaller.iss` produces the project's separate Inno Setup installer from `release\win-unpacked`.
+The release is packaged by electron-builder using its NSIS installer target.

 ### 1. Keep versions synchronized